The 17 DOs and DON’Ts of Email Signatures

 Using tables means you’ll know exactly how wide your email signature template will be and that each element will appear in the right place.
 You don’t have to worry about contact details getting squashed or your company logo appearing in the wrong spot.

-6. Do make it simple
+6. Do make an email signature design simple

 Keep the layout as robust as possible.
 Let the images and links make an impact, not the way they’re arranged.
 If you try something over-the-top or ambitious, be prepared to back it up with lots of testing.

 Also, treat your email signature the same as your business cards.
-This means including full contact information.
+This means including complete contact information.
 The minimum elements to include are your full name, job title, company name, phone number, and email address.

 7. Don’t use bullets